Roundedness: Transcription

-Labialization
+Rounding and labialization

 Protruded rounding is the vocalic equivalent of consonantal labialization.
 Thus, rounded vowels and labialized consonants affect one another by phonetic assimilation: Rounded vowels labialize consonants, and labialized consonants round vowels.

 In many languages, such effects are minor phonetic detail, but in others, they become significant.
-For example, in Standard Chinese, the vowel //ɔ// is pronounced /[u̯ɔ]/ after labial consonants, an allophonic effect that is so important that it is encoded in pinyin transliteration: alveolar //tu̯ɔ˥// (duō (多)) 'many' vs. labial //pu̯ɔ˥// (bō (波)) 'wave'.
-In Vietnamese, the opposite assimilation takes place: velar codas //k// and //ŋ// are pronounced as labialized /[kʷ]/ and /[ŋʷ]/ or even labial-velar /[kp]/ and /[ŋm]/, after the rounded vowels //u// and //o//.
+For example, in Vietnamese, the velar codas //k// and //ŋ// are labialized /[kʷ]/ and /[ŋʷ]/ or even labial-velar /[kp]/ and /[ŋm]/ after the rounded vowels //u// and //o//.

-In the Northwest Caucasian languages of the Caucasus and the Sepik languages of Papua New Guinea, historically rounded vowels have become unrounded, with the rounding being taken up by the consonant.
-Thus, Sepik /[ku]/ and /[ko]/ are phonemically //kwɨ// and //kwə//.
-In the extinct Ubykh, /[ku]/ and /[ko]/ were phonemically //kʷə// and //kʷa//.

-A few ancient Indo-European languages like Latin had labialized velar consonants.
+In the Northwest Caucasian languages of southern Russia and Georgia, and Arrernte of central Australia, what were historically rounded vowels transferred their roundedness to adjacent consonants, producing large series of phonemically labialized consonants while they themselves became unrounded in the process.

-English
+Roundedness in English

-Vowel pairs differentiated by roundedness can be found in some British dialects (such as the Cardiff dialect, Geordie and Port Talbot English) as well as in General South African English.
+Vowel pairs differentiated by roundedness can be found in some British dialects (such as the Cardiff dialect, Geordie and Port Talbot English) as well as in General South African English and New Zealand English.
 They involve a contrastive pair of close-mid vowels, with the unrounded vowel being either /ɛər/ or a monophthongal /eɪ/ and the rounded counterpart being /ɜːr/.
 Contrasts based on roundedness are rarely categorical in English and they may be enhanced by additional differences in height, backness or diphthongization.